Shiodome City Center: History

+Bloomberg reported in 2023 that GIC was considering a sale of the building.

+Tenants

+Office

 Fujitsu's worldwide headquarters are in Shiodome City Center.
 The airline All Nippon Airways maintains its headquarters and a ticketing office at the building.
 The subsidiaries Air Nippon, ANA & JP Express, and All Nippon Airways Trading are headquartered in the building.
 Air Japan, an ANA subsidiary, has some offices in Shiodome City Center.
 Mitsui Chemicals has its headquarters in Shiodome City Center.
 Vanilla Air, when it was known as AirAsia Japan, was headquartered here.

-The building which opened in 2003, has a 1200% floor area ratio.